Angevin kings of England: Arrival in England

 Henry's continental holdings in 1154, showing the lands known as the Angevin Empire in shades of red.

 Henry I of England named his daughter Matilda heir; but when he died in 1135 Matilda was far from England in Anjou or Maine, while her cousin Stephen was closer in Boulogne, giving him the advantage he needed to race to England and have himself crowned and anointed king of England.
 Matilda's husband Geoffrey, though he had little interest in England, commenced a long struggle for the duchy of Normandy.
-To create a second front, Matilda landed in England during 1139 to challenge Stephen, instigating the civil war known as the Anarchy.
+To create a second front, Matilda landed in England during 1139 to challenge Stephen, beginning the civil war known as the Anarchy.
 In 1141, she captured Stephen at the battle of Lincoln, prompting the collapse of his support.
 While Geoffrey pushed on with the conquest of Normandy over the next four years, Matilda threw away her position through arrogance and inability to be magnanimous in victory.
 She was even forced to release Stephen in a hostage exchange for her half-brother Robert, 1st Earl of Gloucester, allowing Stephen to resume control of much of England.
 Geoffrey never visited England to offer practical assistance, but instead sent Henry as a male figurehead—beginning in 1142 when Henry was only 9—with a view that if England was conquered it would be Henry that would become king.
 In 1150, Geoffrey also transferred the title of Duke of Normandy to Henry but retained the dominant role in governance.
 Three fortuitous events allowed Henry to finally bring the conflict to a successful conclusion: